DylanGrant590/FinalProject/README.md

 Jamaica Bank of the West Indies – Java Console Banking System A simple, interactive Java console application simulating core banking operations such as creating accounts, depositing, withdrawing, and managing interest.
-Developed for learning, testing, or expanding into a more advanced system.

 Overview
 This application provides a menu-driven experience where users can: